 Medication is part of our everyday lives.
-When you get a cold, you pick some vitamin c and cough syrup up from the grocery store.
-When your teen gets surgery for a sports injury, she might come home with a prescription for a painkiller.
-You make sure to take your multivitamins every morning before you head off to work.
+When you get a cold, you pick cough syrup up from the grocery store.
+When your teen needs surgery for a sports injury, she might come home with a prescription for a painkiller.
+When a migraine strikes, you reach for your OTC painkillers to stave off the headache.

 If you haven’t already, these are the everyday items laying around your home that need to be securely locked up.